 - Minimal navigation steps for checkout

-- Registering or signup form has to ask for relevant information.
+- Registering or signup the form has to ask for relevant information.
 This process should be short and quick.

 He has to use useful performance marketing tools to measure the success of his campaigns.
 Some of the popular performance marketing tools are

-This allows you to monitor the mentions of your brand and in keyword importance.
+This allows you to monitor the mentions of your brand and keyword importance.
 With this tool, you can discover accessible content that you can share.

 Know about Performance Marketing in Holistic Marketing

-The benefit of performance marketing is that both the brand and its promoters share the risk.
+The benefit of performance marketing is that the brand and its promoters share the risk.
 Hence, the developers try hard to drive customers to buy the product or service.
 Moreover, with performance marketing, brands can reach a broader target audience by sharing the onus with the promoters.
-Performance marketing 2019 is all about promoting your product this year by sharing the commercial risk (s) while still reaping the reward (s).
+Performance marketing 2019 is about promoting your product this year by sharing the commercial risk (s) while reaping the reward (s).